Police: School bus driver arrested while trying to meet child for sex

 The child's mother was notified of the situation earlier in the evening and the girl was not present when Arias was arrested.

-Arias worked for the Bedford School District.
+Arias is a school bus driver for Fox Lane Middle School in Bedford.
 The judge has issued a temporary restraining order so that he no longer has contact with the victim.

 Bail was set at $20,000 cash or $40,000 bond.
 Arias was being held at the Westchester County Jail in Valhalla in lieu of bail.
 He is scheduled to appear next in village court on Thursday night.